opensafely/documentation/docs/federation.md

 The researcher wrote the code as a **single codebase**.
 As with all OpenSAFELY activity, this is composed of small, cross-backend components called *actions*.

 The first action they wrote extracts a dataset using an [OpenSAFELY study definition](study-def.md)—a uniform way of extracting variables from very different databases.
+(Note that this example uses cohort-extractor, which has been deprecated in favour of [ehrQL](/ehrql/).
+However, this doesn't change the approach to federation.)

 For example, this section of the study definition creates a variable that indicates when a patient was most recently recorded as having severe obesity:

 ```python